Penthouse in Multi-storied building is Legal/illegal

 • Compliance with Zoning Laws: It adheres to the Floor Area Ratio (FAR), height restrictions, and other zoning regulations.

-• Terrace Rights: The builder has explicit rights to construct on the terrace, and this is documented in the sale agreements.
+• Terrace Rights: The builder has explicit rights to construct on the terrace, and this is documented in the sale agreement.

-• Occupancy Certificate (OC): The building has obtained an OC, confirming that the construction complies with the approved plans and is fit for occupancy.
+• Occupancy Certificate (OC): The building has obtained an OC confirming the construction complies with the approved plans.

 When Is a Penthouse Illegal?